sagemathinc/cocalc-doc/source/index.rst

 Welcome
 #######################

-Hello, and welcome to `CoCalc`_.
-CoCalc is a virtual online workspace for calculations, research, collaboration and authoring documents.
+Hello, and welcome to `CoCalc`_, a virtual online platform for calculations, research, collaboration and authoring documents!
-Your web browser is all you need to escape the confined space of your desktop and move to the cloud.
-This guide explains the features of CoCalc in depth and shows how you can use them productively.

-The main building blocks for working on CoCalc are :doc:`Projects <project>`.
-Create one or more projects in order to partition your work into separate *workspaces*.
-Each project consists of files, accessible only to you and your :ref:`collaborators <add-collaborators>`.
+The main building blocks for working in CoCalc are :doc:`Projects <project>` - separate *workspaces* consisting of files accessible only to you and your :ref:`collaborators <add-collaborators>`.

-You and your collaborators can *edit these files at the same time*, which means your changes are synchronized among all of you in real-time!
+You and your collaborators can *edit these files at the same time*, with changes synchronized among all of you in real-time!
-Depending on the type of the file, it allows you to accomplish a specific task.
-They open up in their associated online editor and you start to work interactively in CoCalc's environment.
+Different types of files open up in their associated online editors and you start to work interactively in CoCalc's environment.
-For example, files ending in ``*.sagews`` are for working with [SageMath]_ in :doc:`sagews`, an ``*.ipynb`` file starts CoCalc's implementations of the :doc:`Jupyter Notebook <jupyter>`, and a ``*.tex`` file opens an editor for :doc:`LaTeX documents <latex>`.
+For example, files ending in ``*.sagews`` are for working with [SageMath]_ in :doc:`sagews`, ``*.ipynb`` files start CoCalc's implementations of the :doc:`Jupyter Notebook <jupyter>`, and ``*.tex`` files open an editor for :doc:`LaTeX documents <latex>`.

 .. figure:: img/cocalc-screenshot-20200123.png
-     :width: 100%
+     :width: 90%
      :align: center
      :alt: jupyter notebook

-     *A SageMath Jupyter Notebook in a CoCalc project*
+     A SageMath Jupyter Notebook in a CoCalc project

 #######################
-Getting Started
+Try It Out
 #######################

 To try out CoCalc, you might do the following steps.